 How Long It Takes To Make

-This is a labour of love here.
+Caramelizing onions is a labour of love.
 Don’t start the onions and then leave them.
 Grab your favourite beverage, turn on some tunes and settle in to make the best caramelized onions ever!

-You’re looking at about 40 to 60 minutes from start to finish.
+It takes about 45 to 60 minutes to caramelize onions.
 The range is because, of course, it will take less time to cook one pound of onions compared to, say, three pounds.
 Also, some people may like their caramelized onions deeper in colour than others.

 How To Make Caramelized Onions